renatocaliari/contornos/docs/en/start.md

 Think of it as a lean 'open-source' operating system, which allows you to import [apps](apps) (extra pre-defined agreements) into your context, as well as adapt the system itself if necessary.

-[Outlines] was inspired by [validated social technologies](technologies), other existing concepts and practical experience.
+[Contornos] was inspired by [validated social technologies](technologies), other existing concepts and practical experience.

 ?> It is worth remembering that this social technology, or any other, does not work like magic, that when you use, everything is solved.
 No, far from it.
 It is just a tool and a means, like so many others, that makes sense when used in conjunction with other tools and practices, supported by many interpersonal discussions and ongoing experiments.